shashankksoni/ShashankKumarSoni/README.md

 ## 🚀 Featured Projects

 ### 📱 [React Native WebView App](https://github.com/shashankksoni/ReactNativeWebViewApp)
 A cross-platform mobile app using **React Native** and **Expo** to wrap any website inside a WebView.

+- Supports dark mode, error screens, and pull-to-refresh functionality
+- Hot reload via Expo for quick testing and debugging
+- Designed to be scalable for business or academic use using **React Native** and **Expo** to wrap any website inside a WebView.
 Features include dark mode, pull-to-refresh, error handling, and mobile responsiveness.

 > **Tech Stack:** React Native, Expo, Kotlin, Android SDK

 ---

 ### 📲 [Android WebView App](https://github.com/shashankksoni/AndroidWebViewApp)
 A native Android app built using **Kotlin** and **Jetpack Compose** that renders secure, responsive web content inside a WebView.

+- Built-in error handling and retry mechanism
+- DOM storage and back navigation support
+- Fully responsive design using modern Compose layouts built using **Kotlin** and **Jetpack Compose** that renders secure, responsive web content inside a WebView.
 Includes back press support, DOM storage, and error handling.

 > **Tech Stack:** Kotlin, Jetpack Compose, Material 3, WebView